 If you were not automatically assessed, you are still eligible for a U-Pass but must opt-in.

 A: Please visit our opt-out page for more details.

 A: For all students and staff, yes.
 Visit us with your student ID card and we will load a semester of coverage for you.
 We will then notify the University to charge the U-Pass fee directly to your URegina account.
-ESL students only will be required to pay for their pass at the time of activation.
+ESL students and Campus For All students will be required to pay for their pass at the time of activation.
 There is no deadline to opt in.